Simulators368/Reynolds-experiment/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoretical concepts and Data Analysis.

+         By this experiment we want student to understand the flow patterns (i.e laminar, Transient, and Turbulent) with Change of Reynolds number.
+By doing this experiment they will themselve analyse the flow patterns change with increase or decrease of flow rate.
+Also student will be able to understand the significance of Reynolds number by performing experiment.

 #### 2. Learning Objectives and Cognitive Level

 <h5>Description:</h5>